Kimbix/single_gpu_passthrough_for_all/README.md

 In my case, I would have to unload the amgpu and snd_hda_intel drivers.
 ```

-Using the information above, we unload the drivers accordingly:
+Using the information above, we unload the kernel modules accordingly:
 ```
 In my case, I would unload the drivers like this:
 	modprobe -r amdgpu